aesara-devs/aesara/doc/library/tensor/basic.rst

   :Parameter:  *a* - symbolic Tensor (or compatible)
   :Parameter:  *b* - symbolic Tensor (or compatible)
   :Return type: symbolic Tensor
-  :Returns: a symbolic tensor representing the application of the logical elementwise operator.
+  :Returns: a symbolic tensor representing the application of the logical :class:`Elemwise` operator.

   .. note::